mozilla-l10n/documentation/products/mozilla_org/working_bedrock.md

 * main.lang
 * download_button.lang

 If a string is available in one of these files, it can be safely used by any of the other templates.
-This is useful, but these files should’t become bigger than necessary.
+This is useful, but these files shouldn’t become bigger than necessary.

 ### Loading other .lang files